Homotopy principle: Rough idea

-Many underdetermined partial differential equations satisfy the h-principle.
-However, the falsity of an h-principle is also an interesting statement, intuitively this means the objects being studied have non-trivial geometry that cannot be reduced to topology.
-As an example, embedded Lagrangians in a symplectic manifold do not satisfy an h-principle, to prove this one needs to find invariants coming from pseudo-holomorphic curves.
+While many underdetermined partial differential equations satisfy the h-principle, the falsity of one is also an interesting statement.
+Intuitively this means that the objects being studied have non-trivial geometry which can not be reduced to topology.
+As an example, embedded Lagrangians in a symplectic manifold do not satisfy an h-principle, to prove this one can for instance find invariants coming from pseudo-holomorphic curves.